-The Commission shall appoint its members based on policies it establishes.
+The Commission shall appoint its members based on policies it establishes [as articulated in the Commission Handbook].

 The Commission on the Accreditation of Early Childhood Higher Education Programs

 The principal functions of the Commission are to exercise professional judgment in making accreditation decisions and to set standards.
 The Commission works with staff to develop guidance documents and data-gathering instruments necessary to carry out these functions.